Sierra Club Maine Volunteer Opportunities

 Climate Action Team (CAT)

 The Transportation Team advocates for more public transportation choices, electric vehicles and fuel-efficient cars, and smart state and local policies that encourage and support sustainable transportation in Maine.
 We are currently focusing on the exciting proposal to provide new passenger rail service connecting Portland and Lewiston-Auburn, and eventually to other parts of the state and Montreal.
 We are also working to oppose Cianbro Corporation's plan to build a private, East-West toll highway for freight trucks across the Maine Woods region.
-For more information, contact Joan Saxe.
+For more information, contact Tony Donovan.